MCP as a foundational layer of the AI-native internet

 Key Differences Between MCP and Function Calling

-Function calling in LLMs (like OpenAI's function_call or Anthropic, s tool use) was introduced to bridge the gap between language models and external tools or systems.
+Function calling in LLMs (like OpenAI's function_call or Anthropic's tool use) was introduced to bridge the gap between language models and external tools or systems.

 At a glance, Model Context Protocol (MCP) might seem like an extension of that.
 However, they serve different scopes, and understanding these differences is key to building enterprise-grade AI systems.